 The bottom sections are split into two sections, only one of which you need to fill out.
 If you are a prime contractor, only complete section 1, as marked in the image above.
 If you are a subcontractor skip to section 2.

 There are a few points of interest in these sections, starting with the prime contractor’s section.
 You need to enter the date the contract was first advertised.
 If you don’t have it, you can contact the awarding agency to get it.
-On the subcontractor’s section, you will need some details from the prime contractor, including the official name they do business under and their CCB registration number.
+In the subcontractor’s section, you will need some details from the prime contractor, including the official name they do business under and their CCB registration number.

 Subcontractors filling out the form do not need the date the contract was advertised, but they do need the date they first started working on the project.
 This date should match the first date you recorded and submitted payroll for on Payroll No 1.
-For example, if you started doing work on February 1st, that date should be both be the first date of recorded payroll submitted on Payroll No 1, and it should be included in this section on every WH-38 you submit.
+For example, if you started doing work on February 1st, that date should be the first date of recorded payroll submitted on Payroll No 1, and it should be included in this section on every WH-38 you submit.

 Column 1: Name and address

-Form wh 38 helpYour employee’s full legal name goes in column 1 of form WH-38.
+Your employee’s full legal name goes in column 1 of form WH-38.
 You have to include their address on the first payroll you submit, but it does not have to be included afterward.
 You should also include an employee identification number for everyone you report on.
-It can be a number your company uses to identify employees, or the last four digits of their social security number.
+It can be a number your company uses to identify employees or the last four digits of their social security number.

 Column 2: Trade Classification

-Form wh 38 help with trade classificationsThe trade classification of the worker goes here.
-Be sure to use the correct classification as listed in Definitions of Covered Occupations for Public Works Contracts in Oregon as published by the Bureau of Labor and Industries’ (BOLI).
+The trade classification of the worker goes here.
+Be sure to use the correct classification as listed in Definitions of Covered Occupations for Public Works Contracts in Oregon as published by the Bureau of Labor and Industries (BOLI).

 Example of Completed Columns 1 and 2 :

-form wh 38 example Employee A worked as boilermaker and painter during the week being reported on.
+Employee A worked as a boilermaker and painter during the week being reported on.

-One line will indicate hours worked as boilermaker with the corresponding prevailing wage rate.
+One line will indicate hours worked as a boilermaker with the corresponding prevailing wage rate.
 Another line will indicate hours worked as a painter with the corresponding prevailing wage rate.

 Column 3: Day and date